Wondering how to build a marketing funnel?

 Top Of The Funnel (TOFU)

-The idea is to create opportunities for your target audience to get to know what your brand is all about, your values, and offerings.
+The idea is to create opportunities for your target audience to get to know what your brand is all about, your values, and your offerings.

 Social Media Outreach